 Brethren, pray for us.1 Thessalonians 5:25(NASB)

-The apostle Paul was one whose prayer-life demonstrates a man who found His sufficient strength in the Lord.
-He also longed for others to grow in grace, mature in the faith and develop their own close intercourse with the Lord Jesus – and so we discover many heartfelt prayer for the maturing of the saints throughout His writings.
+The apostle, Paul, was one whose prayer-life demonstrated a man who found His sufficient strength in the Lord.
+He also longed for others to grow in grace, mature in the faith, and develop their own close intercourse with the Lord Jesus – and so we discover many heartfelt prayers for the maturing of the saints throughout His writings.

-In His second letter to the Thessalonians he asks the brethren to pray for us, that the word of the Lord may have free course, and be glorified, even as it is with you, while in his letter to the Colossians he writes from his prison cell, pray for us also, that God may open a door to spread the Gospel, and to proclaim the mystery concerning Christ – on account of which I am in prison.
+In his second letter to the Thessalonians, he asks the brethren: "Pray for us, that the Word of the Lord may have free course and be glorified, even as it is with you." - while in his letter to the Colossians he writes from his prison cell: "And pray for us, too, that God may open a door for our message, so that we may proclaim the mystery of Christ, for which I am in chains."

 May we develop a right attitude towards prayer, and a purpose in our praying, which is in accordance with God's perfect will.

 Heavenly Father, thank You for the gift and privilege of prayer.
-Thank You that we have confidence to come to You in prayer, not only for ourselves but also for others.
-We praise You that You hear and answer our every cry.
-Increase our desire to commune with You in prayer, and may we be so submitted to Your will, that Your Holy Spirit prompts the prayers we utter, in accordance with Your perfect plan and for Your greater glory.
-This we ask in Jesus name AMEN.
+Thank You that I have confidence to come to You in prayer, not only for myself but also for others.
+I praise You that You hear and answer my every cry.
+Increase my desire to commune with You in prayer, and may I be so submitted to Your will, that Your Holy Spirit prompts the prayers I utter to be in accordance with Your perfect plan and for Your greater glory.
+This I ask in Jesus' name AMEN.